NeoLorenzo/Agent-Based-Economy-Sim/README.md

 2.  **Market Saturation & Recession:** The economy inevitably reaches a peak.
 High prices stifle demand, and firms find their profits begin to fall.
 This triggers a market-wide correction.
 The firms' AI correctly identifies the downturn and enters a recessionary strategy: they lay off workers en masse to cut costs and slash prices to regain customers.

 3.  **The Stable Equilibrium:** The recession does not lead to a total collapse.
 The "Law of Profitability" provides a natural floor for the price crash.
-At this point, firms can no longer compete on price and must instead compete on efficiency.
-The simulation settles into a dynamic, sustainable equilibrium where firms actively manage their smaller workforces to meet the now-stable consumer demand, ensuring their long-term profitability and survival.
+The simulation settles into a dynamic, low-level equilibrium where firms, now with minimal workforces, actively adjust their prices to compete for the scarce remaining consumer demand, ensuring their long-term survival.

 <br>